amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 Search | *`O(n)`*
 Delete | *`O(n)`*

-# Hash Table
+# Hash Maps

 <!-- https://en.wikipedia.org/wiki/Hash_table -->
 <!-- https://en.wikipedia.org/wiki/Associative_array -->
 <!-- https://medium.com/front-end-hacking/es6-map-vs-object-what-and-when-b80621932373 -->

-Hash Table has many names like Hash Map or just Map, Dictionary, Associative Arrays and so on.
+Hash Maps has many names like Hash Tables, Hash Maps, Map, Dictionary, Associative Arrays and so on.
 The concept is the same while the implementation might change.

-> Hash table is a data structure that maps keys to values
+> Hash table is a data structure that **maps** keys to values

 Going back to the drawer analogy.
 Instead of each cabinets having numbers (like array indexes) we have a `key`.
 That key gets translated into an index using a *hash function*.

 There are at least two ways to implement hash map:
-1. Array: Using a hash function to map a key to the array index value.
+1. **Array**: Using a hash function to map a key to the array index value.
 Worst: `O(n)`, Average: `O(1)`
-2. Binary Tree Search: using a self-balancing binary search tree to look up for values (more on this later).
+2. **Binary Search Tree**: using a self-balancing binary search tree to look up for values (more on this later).
 Worst: *`O(log n)`*, Average: *`O(log n)`*.

+We are going to cover Trees & Binary Search Trees so don't worry too much about it for now.

-The most common implementation of Maps is using an array and `hash` function.
+The most common implementation of Maps is using an **array** and `hash` function.
 So, we are going to implement that going forward.

 ## Hash Function